 Accelerated Depreciation Rates: Given the level of capital investment, the rate at which that expenditure can be deducted for tax purposes is a key element in determining our tax liabilities.
 Many governments offer accelerated depreciation rates for tax purposes and therefore help Equinor to recover our initial investment costs over a shorter payback period.
-In turn these generate deferred tax liabilities reflecting the fact that future tax liabilities will be greater as financial accounting depreciation exceeds tax depreciation.
-In our case these can be very material; at 31 December 2020 our net deferred tax liability on fixed assets was \$25.7bn (2019 \$23.7bn).
+For more information on how accelerated depreciation rates impact our deferred tax position please see 'Deferred Tax'.